scottmconway/reddit_mail_alerter/README.md

 # Reddit Mail Alerter
-A simple script to run as a cronjob to log unread reddit messages to Gotify (or other logging handlers)
+A simple script to run as a cronjob to log unread reddit messages to any number of logging handlers

 ## Requirements
 * python3